AB9IL.net: About Philip Collier: Airman, Radioman, Webmaster

 This site's aviation pages stem from my experiences as a pilot.
 I have the ATPL from three regions and gotten type rated in the Beech 1900, Saab-340, Boeing 727, 737NG, 757, and 767 over a time span of about thirty years.
 There is much worth writing about, and I have often photographed interesting things in the course of flying all over the world.
 Enjoy the aviation photo galleries and articles here at ab9il.net.

 It was living as an expatriate pilot in Asia which led me to become an expert user of censorship circumvention tools.
 I now write plenty of content teaching how to unblock the internet and enhance privacy.
 These are techniques and technology helping countless people to exercise freedoms of speech, protect privacy, and defeat attempts to suppress such freedoms.
-Dictators and supporters of two bit punk governments will oppose my website, but I do promote liberation technology here.
-I tell you now: we are in the post-censorship era.
+Remember what I said about the movement of people and information.

 Censorship is dead.
-The real game is information warfare.
+The new tool is information warfare.

 We are all created as equals.
 We are made of the same multi billion year old carbon, oxygen, and hydrogen.
-These freedoms I advocate come from our Creator, not as a favor or privilege from any person or government.
+These freedoms I advocate come to each person from our Creator, not as a favor or privilege from any person or government.
+There are no "chosen" or "favorite" carbons or oxygens.

-In my spare time, I develop Linux distributions which help people access worldwide over the air radio media (Skywave Linux), evade state censorship and surveillance (MOFO Linux), and use programming as a tool to create media, gather data and analyze data about our world (Catbird Linux).
+In my spare time, I develop Linux distributions which help people access worldwide over the air radio media (Skywave Linux), evade any level of censorship or surveillance (MOFO Linux), and use programming as a tool to create media, gather data and analyze data about our world (Catbird Linux).
 Be sure to visit my other websites if you have a spare moment!
 Look for me on YouTube on the Mach 7 Radio Intercepts channel.
 I post a lot of SDR recordings, explore useful Linux code and applications, and share video I have taken while flying the jets.

 - Philip G. Collier, callsign AB9IL.